 WORLD MAP: Interactive COVID-19 Global Cases Map

 Governor John Bel Edwards on Sunday, March 22 issued a stay at home order for the state that will begin Monday, March 23.
-The order is set to expire at the end of the night on Thursday, April 30.

 HOW TO GET TESTED: